Node Space Usage

-Column Size: The max actual available space can be used by Longhorn volumes.
-It equals to the total disk space of the node minus reserved space.
+Size column: The max actual available space that can be used by Longhorn volumes.
+It equals the total disk space of the node minus reserved space.

-Column Used: The left part is actual available space of this node.
-The right part is total space of the node.
+Used column: The left part indicates the currently used space of this node.
+The whole bar indicates the total space of the node.

 Notice that the allocable space may be greater than the actual available space of the node when setting

 Storage Over Provisioning Percentage to a value greater than 100.
 If the volumes are heavily used and lots of historical data will be stored in the volume snapshots, please be careful about using a large value for this setting.
 For more info about the setting, see here for details.